carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 4. Use the remove_bad_cols helper function to remove predictors with nans or containing > 97% constant values (typically 0's)
 5. Perform a train/validation/test split using 60% of the data to train, 20% for validation (model selection), and 20% for final testing of the data
 6. Use the `compare_models` helper function to quickly calculate train/validation errors for all possible single predictors.
 Returns a `df_model_err` df that contains the following data stored for each predictor: 'Predictor Variable', 'Train Error', 'Validation Error'.
+7. Once selecting the best model, get the final assessment of the model's generalizeability using the test set data

 ```python